Mio Tomonaga

-Mio Tomonaga (朝長 美桜, Tomonaga Mio) is a former Japanese idol singer, and a former member of the idol girl groups HKT48 and AKB48.
-In HKT48, she was in Team KIV, and in AKB48 in Team B. In 2019, she announced her departure from HKT48 and AKB48.
+Mio Tomonaga (朝長 美桜, Tomonaga Mio) is a Japanese media personality, sushi chef, and former idol.
+She was a member of the girl groups HKT48 and AKB48.
+She graduated from sushi chef school in 2025 and has operated her own monthly pop-up sushi restaurant since 2026.

+In HKT48, Tomonaga was in Team KIV, and in AKB48 in Team B. She announced her departure from HKT48 and AKB48 in late 2019.